-GRE is held around the year except for the holidays, and so you have a lot of dates to choose from.
+GRE is held around the year except for the holidays, so you have a lot of dates to choose from.
 But once you realize how important this choice is, the business gets tricky.

 GRE Target Score:

 The first thing that you need to do is to set a target score for yourself.
 Setting a target is easy once you have finalized the courses and universities that you want to go for.
 All you need to do is to check the average GRE score for your desired course/program/scholarship in your desired university and then set your target a little higher than that.
-For instance, if the average GRE score required for a course in the university of your choice is 305, your target must is anything above 305 and ideally lies somewhere between 310 and 315.
+For instance, if the average GRE score required for a course in the university of your choice is 305, your target must be anything above 305 and ideally lies somewhere between 310 and 315.

 GRE Current Score (Mock/Diagnostic):